 These guidelines for collaboration between Delaware counsel and non- Delaware lawyers were prepared by Francis G.X.
-Pileggi, Kevin F. Brady and Jill Agro.
+Pileggi and Kevin F. Brady.

 This is a compilation of selected key Delaware court decisions, rules, and customs to guide Delaware attorneys serving as “Delaware Counsel” (or “local counsel”), and out-of-state attorneys admitted to practice in Delaware pro hac vice, or non-Delaware lawyers who collaborate on Delaware litigation with Delaware counsel.